315tky/lunch/README.md

 - notes - Nov 2019
 ------------------
-click on "add location"
+click on "add location".
-goes to page or shows a form
+goes to page or shows a form.
 - name
 - description
 geocoder in the browser captures the location, user submits - form detail gets sent back along with the geocodes, gets saved to database.

+by default show (list) any locations within 1km, 2km, 5km, 10km - toggle buttons or checkboxes etc..

+Form at the top, hide form until add button is shown. list below.